actyx-contrib/time-machine/README.md

 - Execute `npm install` to install all needed dependencies.

-- Create a TypeScript file which exports your fishes as a default export like this:
+- Create a TypeScript file which exports your fishes as a default export.
+You may freely choose a name and a location to store the file inside the cloned project.
+  This file will later make your fishes available to the Actyx Time Machine.
+It should look like this:

 ```typescript
 import { Fish } from '@actyx/pond'